 All such investments are subject to a screening of minimum safeguards to ensure that their business activities are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+• How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The use of derivatives does not contribute to attaining the environmental and/or social characteristics of the Sub-Fund.
+The Sub-Fund does not use derivatives to attain the environmental or social characteristics it promotes.